A45 autoroute

 The A45 autoroute was a proposed motorway in central France scheduled to open in 2015.
 Work stopped after initial studies in 1993.
 It will be controlled by a motorway company as yet unannounced.
 It will be a toll road.
 It will replace the A47, known for being obsolete and accident-prone.
 It will be privately managed in order to profitably be capable of bearing the intense traffic that will be brought to it from the influx of motorists to the A45 who currently drive on the A47.
-The project is officially dropped in 2018.
+The project was officially dropped in 2018.

 History

 Initially the A45 ran from Pierre-Bénite to Brignais with one lane in each direction, it was later expanded to include two lanes in either direction.
 This section is now the A450.

 The first feasibility studies for its construction began in 1993 (the preliminary studies between 1995 and 1996, were open for discussion in 1997.